Dika Newlin: Early life

 Dika Newlin was born in Portland, Oregon.
 Her name was chosen by her mother and refers to an Amazon in one of Sappho's poems.
 Her parents were academics and her family moved to East Lansing, Michigan, so that her father could teach English at Michigan State University.
 Neither of her parents were musicians, but her grandmother was a piano teacher and her uncle a composer.
-Newlin was able to read the dictionary by age 3 and started piano lessons at age 6 with Arthur Farwell.
+A child prodigy, Newlin was able to read the dictionary by age 3 and started piano lessons at age 6 with Arthur Farwell.
 He encouraged her early interest in composing, and when she was 8 she wrote a symphonic piece, Cradle Song, that was added to the repertoire of Cincinnati orchestra conductor Vladimir Bakaleinikoff and performed three years later by the Cincinnati Symphony Orchestra.
-A few years later, in 1941, the work was performed in New York with another prodigy, 11-year-old Lorin Maazel, at the NBC Summer Symphony podium.
+A few years later, in 1941, the work was performed in New York with another prodigy, 11-year-old Lorin Maazel, at the NBC Summer Symphony podium and at Interlochen Arts Camp.
 Bakaleinikoff was impressed by her composition ability and encouraged her to study with Arnold Schoenberg, reportedly telling her parents that "she must go to Schoenberg now.
 It's exactly the right time....Do it for the sake of American music!"